 Start looking for logos.
-Look for them on the way to school, in magazines, on television and in stores.
+Look for them on the way to school, in magazines, on television, and in stores.
 They are everywhere.
 Starting with things in your own home, collect logos in your journal.
 Look at the colors, font types, and symbols that are designed.
 Which logos attract your attention?
 Which logos do you know by heart?
 Which logos are your favorites and why?
 Which logos do you think could be improved?
 Collect twenty logos in your journal.
-Organize them by color.

 Most businesses brand or market their services or products.
 Branding is an image, symbol, sign, or logo that identifies a product or service and differentiates it from another company’s brand.
+Good logos become instantly recognizable and remain unique to the company that they are representing.
+Logos represent the culture of the company and speak about its character to its customers.
+Logos that work well can last for decades.
 Pick a product or company that you are familiar with from food that you eat daily.
 Look at how the name is printed on the packaging.
 Are there additional images or words?
 Recreate a new logo for your favorite drink, morning bread or jam, lunch meat, or restaurant.
 You are working as a visual designer and as a branding agent!
 Recreate the known world.
 Look at it in a new and fresh way!
 Use your imagination.

 Businesses are becoming green.
 This means that they are becoming more sensitive to their impact on the world’s systems and attempting to waste less and reuse more of the materials in their services.
 In this activity, research a new green business in your community.
 Find out what makes their company green.
 If possible, call and interview somebody who works at the company over the phone.
 Tell them that you are working on designing logos and you will try to design a new logo for them.
 Create one to three options.
 Use colored markers, paper and pens.
 Send copies of them to the business.
 You might just be surprised!
 They might like and use your logo!
 Go Green!